Skip to main navigation Skip to main content

 These resources aim to support local authorities when developing local policies and protocols around working with parents with a learning disability or learning difficulty.
 The example protocol should be read in alongside the other supporting documents - Underlying Core Concepts and Key Contextual issues - and with the statutory guidance - Working Together to Safeguard Children 2023.

-Read the key contextual issues briefing
+Read the key contextual issues briefing (PDF)

-Read the underlying core concepts
+Read the underlying core concepts (PDF)

-Read the example protocol
+Read the example protocol (PDF)

 What we do